 Investigative auditing firms are staffed with these professionals.
 If your business requires an investigative audit, there are distinct advantages and disadvantages to involving a third party.
+Disadvantages

-Disadvantages your own forensic accountant in the investigative auditing process.
+If indeed you have an accountant trained in investigative auditing on staff, it makes sense to use your own forensic accountant in the investigative auditing process.
 The positive side of this is that it gives you more control over the dissemination of information.
 It is typically harder to control dissemination of information when an outside firm is involved.
 Another disadvantage is cost-related.
 Hiring an investigative auditing firm is typically far more expensive than using your own investigative accountant.